dugi42/leonardo/README.md

 ## 2. The math behind the Leonardo Engine

 This chapter will illuminate some light on the thoughts and concepts behind the engine.
 I am not claiming that this approach is the most elegant one, but it does the job.
 Suggestions for improvements are warmly welcome!
+All details can be found in the doc-strings and comments within `engine.py` module.

 ### 2.0.
 Coordinate systems
 The engine is based on three different coordinate systems: cylindrical, spherical, and torus coordinates.
 The subchapters below are quickly reviewing the basics of these coordinate systems.